 Diagnostic growth-mindset assessments that require students to reason, use strategies and show their mathematical thinking (not just click a box)

 Diagnostic assessments that are user-friendly for the early years emphasise that students must show their strategies and mathematical thinking.
-Formula-driven spreadsheets then make data immediately actionable for teams by linking the developmentally-sequenced points-of-need directly back to hands-on units with multiple lesson options to target each gap.
+Formula-driven spreadsheets then make data immediately actionable for teams by linking the highlighted points-of-need for their students directly back to the hands-on unit plans, providing multiple lesson options to target each gap and next learning goal.